-In other words, when we push the plunger (piston) of a syringe, the volume of liquid inside the barrel reduces resulting in the instant increase in the pressure of the liquid.
+In other words, when we push the plunger (piston) of a syringe, the volume of liquid inside the barrel reduces resulting in an instant increase in the pressure of the liquid.
 Hence, the liquid or fluid is injected into the patient’s body.

 In the same manner, when we pull the plunger, the volume inside the barrel increases with a drastic decrease in the pressure.
 And as a result, the external fluid (normally blood sample) is withdrawn from the patient’s body.

 The very next one in my list of top 6 applications of Boyle’s law is the storage of gas.
 Well, nowadays almost each and every industry is somehow using Boyle’s Law for the storage of gases.

 In order to store gas in a small container, gases are highly pressurized, resulting in the reduction of the volume of the gas.

 Take a look at Top 6 Exclusive Real-Life Examples of Sublimation

 For example, like the deodorants we use or the most common one is the LPG(Liquefied Petroleum Gas) gas container we use for cooking purposes.

 The next one in my list of Top 6 applications of Boyle’s law is the working of a bicycle pump.
 Ever wondered how a bicycle pump works?
 Ahhh, don’t stress yourself.
 I will tell you exactly how…!!!
 The working principle behind the bicycle pump or Cycle Air Pump is quite similar to that of a syringe.